Luring Generalist Predators from Field Borders to Control Crop Pests

 • Soil Management: soil quality/health

-The primary goal of this research is to investigate the use of herbivore induced plant volatiles (HIPV) in field deployed lures as recruitment tools for endemic natural enemies of common asparagus beetle (Crioceris asparagi) in an effort to control beetle populations in asparagus.
-I will identify performance and attraction of HIPV lures to pests, predators, and parasitoids in a field setting, and this will further our understanding of the role chemical ecology can play in agroecosystems for conservation biological control.
-Learning outcomes will be accomplished through presentations, fact sheets, on farm workshops, and nation-wide outreach with non-profit farming organizations which will educate growers on the use of lures in agricultural pest management and strategies to support natural enemies.
-Action outcomes are to increase grower adoption of biological pest management strategies in specialty crops, increase predator-prey interactions in asparagus agroecosystems, decrease the use of broad spectrum insecticides in asparagus production, and increase the quality, yield, and profitability of asparagus in the North Central Region.
+The primary goal of this research was to investigate the use of herbivore induced plant volatiles (HIPV) in field deployed lures as recruitment tools for natural enemies of common asparagus beetle (Crioceris asparagi) and the asparagus miner (Ophiomyia simplex) in an effort to increase natural enemy-prey interactions.
+Educational outcomes were accomplished through oral and poster presentations, an on farm workshop, and state-wide outreach with Michigan Food and Farming Systems (501c3) which educated researchers and farmers on the use of lures in agricultural pest management and scouting.
+Overall, we sought to increase grower adoption of biological pest management strategies in specialty crops, increase predator-prey interactions in asparagus agroecosystems through HIPV lures, and decrease the use of broad spectrum insecticides in asparagus production in the North Central Region.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.